borkjt9/kaplan-assignment/README.md

 This assignment also reinforced for me how important it is to spend time at the onset to scope out and design the architecture for the entire system.
 Even in a small, contained project like this, there was significant risk of the code spiraling out of control and becoming unreadable if it wasn't properly organized.

-Given the short deadline for this project, if I did not adequately sketch the design of system appropriately at the beginning, there would have been significant risk of running into issues that I would not have had the time to fix.

 ### License